 The viability of further development and exploration of the various mineral properties in which the Corporation holds interests will depend upon the Corporation's ability to obtain financing through joint ventures, equity financing, debt financing or other means.
-As noted elsewhere in the MD&A, the Corporation is in default of its borrowing agreement and is subject to the Forbearance Agreement.
 There is no assurance that the Corporation will be successful in obtaining required financing when needed.
 Volatile markets for precious and base metals may make it difficult or impossible for the Corporation to obtain debt financing or equity financing on favourable terms or at all.
 Failure to obtain such additional financing could result in the dilution or complete loss of the Corporation's interests in these properties.